SamuelTull/Codeforces/README.md

 Attempting contests and past problems to get better at coding.
 Initially in Python, C++, plan to incorporate C#.
 Times using int instead of long long gave wrong answer 4.
 ## C++ Tips

+### Multiset erase
+In C++, the std::multiset::erase(const value_type& val) function removes all elements that are equal to val from the multiset.
+If you want to remove only a single instance of val, you would need to use an iterator to specify the exact element to remove.
 ### Difference Array
 Have an array and doing a lot of changing ranges of numbers, consider creating d = [a1-a0, a2-a1] etc. Only need to update the start and end of the range in that case.